 Winter does funny things to our appetite, but a focus on fueling your training well always pays off.

-Don’t restrict calories, despite having over-eaten over Christmas - restrict calories and you won’t have the energy to train properly.
+Don’t restrict calories, despite having over-eaten over Christmas - restrict calories and you won’t have the energy to exercise properly.

 Eat plenty and you can still shed that excess fat - you shouldn’t go hungry.
 Focus on natural, whole grains, good fat sources and maintain a high-quality protein supply.
 Our article all about beating the winter slowdown will help you make better food choices.

-Eat natural as often as possible to keep running through winter
+Eat natural as often as possible to keep training through winter

-We’re all pumped up by ambitious New Year resolutions, chomping at the bit to get training hard.
+We’re all pumped up by ambitious New Year resolutions, chomping at the bit to get exercising harder than ever.
 However, if motivation purely comes from burning recently acquired fat, you’ll find yourself on rocky ground.

 Motivation needs to come from deeper than that.
 A desire to make some lifestyle changes, to improve health and to challenge yourself this year will have you training consistently for months, not just weeks.

-Winter's the time of year to focus on simply keeping your fitness ticking over and enjoying being out there, not about setting 10k PBs.
+Focus on simply keeping your fitness ticking over and enjoying being out there, not about setting PBs.

 Keep calm and enjoy what winter training has to offer

-Leave those exploratory trail runs for spring.
-The risk of injury at this time is high enough already, without adding new, poorly lit, muddy, untrodden trails into the mix.
+Leave those exploratory runs and narrow lane cycles for spring.
+The risk of injury at this time is high enough already, without adding new, poorly lit, muddy, untrodden trails and roads into the mix.

 It’s less appealing to drink cold water in winter, I get that.
 But you’re still sweating and you still need to replace the fluid.
 Not just detrimental to performance, dehydration is also linked to increased injury occurrence and increased DOMS.